tuohybuoy/BI_Guardrails_Project/README.md

 For each group in a chart, the tool runs an [exact binomial test](https://en.wikipedia.org/wiki/Binomial_test) to compare the group's proportion of selected grades against the proportion in all other groups in the chart.

-For example, if the chart shows As earned in each Chemistry course: the tool compares the percentage of As in CHEM 101 against the percentage in CHEM 102 through 584 combined.
+For example, if the chart shows As earned in Chemistry courses: the tool compares the percentage of As in CHEM 101 against the percentage in CHEM 102 through 584 combined.
 The tool then compares CHEM 102 against CHEM 101 plus 103 - 584 combined, and so on.

-The binomial test is convenient because it gives exact p-values for groups with small numbers of grades, unlike a parametric chi-square test.
+The binomial test is convenient because it gives exact p-values for groups with small numbers of grades, unlike a parametric chi-square test which uses a theoretical distribution.
 Against this dataset, the binomial test runs about as fast as a chi-square test -- so there's no sacrifice in speed.

 #### Approach

 For each group, the tool considers all other groups as the "population" rather than constructing a contingency table of the current group vs. all others.
+That is, the tool runs a series of one-sample tests.

-This is because the number of grades in other groups almost always overwhelms the number in the current group, and that degree of imbalance would mute many interesting differences.
+It takes this approach because the number of grades in other groups almost always overwhelms the number in the current group, and that degree of imbalance would mute many interesting differences.

-The tool uses a two-tailed test because it considers higher and lower grade proportions equally likely.
+The tool conducts two-tailed tests because it considers higher and lower grade proportions equally likely.

 #### Statistical Significance

-By default, the tool performs a [Bonferroni correction](https://en.wikipedia.org/wiki/Bonferroni_correction) to guard against the occurrence of one or more false positives across multiple tests.
+By default, the tool performs a [Bonferroni correction](https://en.wikipedia.org/wiki/Bonferroni_correction) to guard against the occurrence of false positives across multiple tests.
 This is controlled by the *Adjust False Positive Test by Number of Groups* checkbox.

 The Bonferroni correction is considered overly conservative when the multiple tests are related, as they are here.
 However, it is simple and convenient.